rootandy/keycloak-push-mfa-extension/README.md

 - **User key material:** Generate a key pair per user (or per device if you let a user enroll more than one), select a unique `kid`, and keep the private key in secure storage.
 Persist and exchange the public component exclusively as a JWK (the same document posted in `cnf.jwk`).
 With a single device per user you can reuse a stable `deviceId`; only multi-device setups need distinct ids.
 - **Algorithm choice:** The demo scripts default to RSA/RS256 but also support EC keys and ECDSA proofs—set `DEVICE_KEY_TYPE=EC`, pick a curve via `DEVICE_EC_CURVE` (P-256/384/521), and override `DEVICE_SIGNING_ALG` if you need ES256/384/512.
 The selected algorithm is stored with the credential so Keycloak enforces it for all future DPoP proofs, login approvals, and rotation requests.
 - **State to store locally:** credential id ↔ real Keycloak user id mapping, the user key pair, the `kid`, `deviceType`, `pushProviderId`, `pushProviderType`, preferred `deviceLabel`, and any metadata needed to post to Keycloak again.
 Track a `deviceId` only when you support multiple devices per user.
-- **Confirm token handling:** When the confirm token arrives through Firebase (or when the user copies it from the waiting UI), decode the JWT, extract `cid` and `sub`, and either call `/push-mfa/login/pending` (optional) or immediately sign the login approval JWT and post it to `/push-mfa/login/challenges/{cid}/respond`.
+- **Confirm token handling:** When the confirm token arrives through Firebase (or when the user copies it from the waiting UI), decode the JWT, extract `cid` and `credId`, and either call `/push-mfa/login/pending` (optional) or immediately sign the login approval JWT and post it to `/push-mfa/login/challenges/{cid}/respond`.
 Use the optional `client_name` claim (when present) to display a friendly app label.
 - **Pending challenge discovery:** Before calling `/push-mfa/login/pending`, build a DPoP proof that includes the HTTP method (`htm`), full URL (`htu`), `sub`, `deviceId`, `iat`, and a fresh `jti`, and send it via the `DPoP` header so Keycloak can scope the response to that physical device.
 The response lists each pending challenge with `clientId` and `clientName`.
 - **Access tokens:** Obtain a short-lived access token via the realm’s token endpoint using the device client credentials.
 The token request itself must include a DPoP proof, and each subsequent REST call must send `Authorization: DPoP <access-token>` alongside a fresh `DPoP` header signed with the same key.
 - **Request authentication:** Every REST call (aside from enrollment, which already embeds the user key) must include a DPoP proof signed with the current user key.
 The proof binds the request method and URL to the hardware-backed key, making replay or reverse-engineering of a shared client secret ineffective.